Sal7ySalt/pfRICH-Translation-Stage/README.md

 	to double check your environment path write in terminal 'which python' when the environment is activated<br>
 	paste the above path into the python interpreter path on VSCODE

-6. After experiment is done, exist VSCODE or deactivate environment: <br>
+6. After experiment is done, exit VSCODE or deactivate environment: <br>
    	'deactivate'